jju/stubbl/seasons/gcx/week05.md

 The Hounds finally got into the Win column.
 RE 1 - GH 2

 The Tatters got too aggressive and it cost them control of the first half.
-Catchup ios never their strength.
+Catchup is never their strength.
 CT 0 - CF 2

 A founders' match that turned out a draw.
 The Wyrms aren't crawling out to glory yet, but the fans were happy there weren't any injuries.
 ZV 3 - OW 3